Move about your code with newfound ease—to any file, method, symbol, or reference in your projects and solutions. Get anywhere from anywhere.

 Switch quickly between related files.

 Open quickly the file that is most related to the active document.
-In C/C++, that typically means the corresponding header or cpp file.
+In C/C++, that typically means the corresponding header file or cpp file.
 In C#, the designer and code-behind files, or aspx and source.
 Use a toolbar button, or the default shortcut Alt+O.

 VA Navigation Bar